 5️⃣ No one can teach you.
 You can only learn.

-You could have a gym trainer but see no changes because you don’t actually exert yourself through the motions and keep the same diet at home.
+You could have a gym trainer but see no changes because you don’t actually exert yourself through the motions and then “reward” yourself with a cheat meal.

 You could have a therapist and not see any changes because you’re unwilling to change your thoughts.